 Step 8: Diversify the Sources of Your Business Revenue

 Starting a new business doesn’t always go according to the plan, but that’s just part of the process.
-Take a step back, look at your customer data, and evaluate which part of your business works well and where you need to find an improvement.
-Download my Budget Spreadsheet Template to keep track of your business performance and identify where you can improve.
+Take a step back, look at your customer data, and evaluate which part of your business works well and where to improve.
+My Budget Spreadsheet Template is an example of keeping track of your business performance and identify where you can improve.

 Summary: From a Business Plan to a Budget

 Leaving your job to start a new business is a brave decision.
-Therefore, make sure you get as prepared as possible before you take the step.
+Therefore, ensure you get as prepared as possible before taking the step.
 In “Business for Punks”, James Watt writes that every new business has an eighty per cent chance of failing.
-So, make sure you have as much control over the remaining twenty per cent as you can.
+So, ensure you have as much control over the remaining twenty per cent as possible.

 Before spending money on advertising, think about other means of attracting customers.
-Vary your costs, make sure you have a good business plan, and be ruthless when cutting your expenses.
+Vary your costs, ensure a good business plan, and be ruthless when cutting your expenses.
 It’s easy to get carried away with your business’s initial successes, but stay conservative when forecasting the revenues.
-Finally, download my Monthly Budget Template in Excel to see an example of how you can plan and keep track of your revenues and costs.
+Finally, download my Monthly Budget Template to see an example of how to plan and keep track of your revenues and costs.

 If some of your initial assumptions are not working, don’t despair.
 Take a step back and think of other ways of growing your business.
 Focus on developing a sustainable plan, not on scoring short-term wins.
 Get some sleep, buckle up, and enjoy the ride ahead!